Max-planck-Jr/ICS_Water_testbed_cyber/Attack_scenarios/PLC_attack_scenarios/README.md

 docker ps
 ```

-Displays the list of containers,
+Displays the list of containers, you should have 06 plcs running, scadaBR and sim running.

 **ScadaBR**
    - **Role:** Simulates a HMI and Historian in the Scada Network.